dafny-lang/dafny/docs/_includes/Expressions.md

 }
 ```

+Dafny finite maps must be finite, so the domain must be constrained to be finite.
+But imaps may be infinite as the example shows.
+The last example shows
+creation of an infinite map that gives the same results as a function.

 If the expression includes the `:=` token, that token separates
 domain values from range values.
 For example, in the following code
 ```dafny